In-plane magnetic response and Maki parameter of alternating-twist multilayers: Summary

 \section{Summary}

-In this paper, we have analytically studied the orbital in-plane magnetic response of alternating-twist graphene multilayers with $N=4,5$ layers, extending substantially our previous analysis for the alternating-twist trilayer graphene system \cite{Margetis24}.
-By use of the unitary transformation that block-diagonalizes the Hamiltonian into two effective TBG systems \cite{Khalaf19}, we have been able to estimate the magnetic response from the knowledge of the original TBG system.
-We have concluded that multilayer systems with an odd number of layers exhibit only a very weak magnetic response.
+In this paper, we have analytically studied the orbital in-plane magnetic response of alternating-twist graphene multilayers.
+Our approach is based on the unitary transformation introduced in Ref.~\cite{Khalaf19}, which maps an $N$-layer system onto a set of effective TBG subsystems, together with an additional decoupled SLG for odd values of $N$.
+This allows us to express the magnetic response of alternating-twist multilayers in terms of the corresponding effective TBG responses, substantially extending our previous analysis of the alternating-twist trilayer system \cite{Margetis24}.
+We have explicitly studied the tetralayer and pentalayer systems as representative examples of even- and odd-layer structures, respectively.

+For systems with an odd number of layers, we find that the in-plane orbital magnetic response is negligibly small, since it is governed only by cross terms between effective subsystems with very different Fermi velocities.
 In contrast, for a system with an even number of layers, specifically for $N=4$, a strong magnetic response could be expected.
 However, the behavior of the response at the two magic angles is markedly different.
 At the first magic angle, $\theta_{4,m}^1\approx1.70^\circ$, the magnetization is small, and a sign change in the susceptibility across the central layers leads to regions with vanishing magnetization around layers 2 and 3.
 At the second magic angle, $\theta_{4,m}^2\approx0.65^\circ$, the magnetization points uniformly in the same direction as the magnetic field and reaches a magnitude comparable to that of TBG.

+For even-layer systems, we have found a universal hierarchy of orbital magnetic responses controlled by the effective magic angles generated by the unitary transformation.
+In the flat-band regime, the first magic angle always exhibits the weakest orbital response, with an increasing suppression for larger even-layer systems, whereas the smallest magic angles of each multilayer enhance the magnetic response.
+Another interesting finding is that the outermost interlayer space and the total susceptibility are linearly related by the eigenvalue associated with each magic angle.